XML RSSGet our feed

 St. Serge and St. Bacchus

-Is the icon suggesting that a homosexual or same sex marriage is one sanctified by Christ?
+Is the icon suggesting that a

 The very idea seems initially shocking.
 The full answer comes from other sources about the two men featured, St. Serge and St. Bacchus, two Roman soldiers who became Christian martyrs.